8y8x/weather-scraper/README.md

 # weather-scraper
-This collects the current temperature from The Weather Network every hour and combines the data into a list of daily peak temperatures.
-You can then view the graph in your browser.

-It's worth mentioning this only collects data about Vancouver.
+This project will collect daily peak temperatures from The Weather Network for Vancouver, as well as give a nice website to view it on.

+## Prerequisites:
+- Python 3+

 ## Starting the project:
 ```bash
 python index.py
 ```

 Once running, you can view the graph in the browser at http://127.0.0.1:8000 .
-You can leave it running on a server and it will continue to collect data.
+You can leave it running on a Raspberry Pi, for example, and it will continue to collect data for you.